OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/api.md

 * SecurityTrails API (securitytrails.com) for deep subdomains and DNS enumeration (this API requires key)
 * VirusTotal API (virustotal.com) for brief domain information gathering (this API requires key)
+* HudsonRock API (hudsonrock.com) for querying domain through a database of over 30,821,440 computers which were compromised through global info-stealer campaigns performed by threat actors (this API does not require key)

 ## SecurityTrails API (key required)